ferusfax/ferusfax/packages/ferusfax/README.md

 ferusfax -i
 ```

+Or can you install local project as well

 Follow the instructions and finally run ferusfax with the arguments given during installation

+> For local plugins you must specify this option at installation time, in this case the package name must be the path to the project.

 If you have any questions, run the help command